 consumption of high carb foods.
 This is true for both type 1 and type 2 diabetics.

 Let's look at the facts.
-The primary goals for treating Type 2 diabetes are to:
+The primary goals for treating diabetes are to:

 Controlling diabetes and managing blood sugar levels is not an easy task.
 It involves serious lifestyle and psychological changes, and newly diagnosed diabetics don't always get the correct information they need to make the best decisions.

-For example, identifying and switching to the most effective diabetic diet is a challenge because the doctor recommended American Diabetes Association diet is too high in carbohydrates and makes blood sugar control very difficult.
+For example, identifying and switching to the most effective diabetic diet is a challenge because the physician recommended American Diabetes Association diet is too high in carbohydrates and makes blood sugar control very difficult.
 Maybe the ADA recommends a higher carb diet because they know it's impossible to control blood sugars adequately eating the ADA way, and they don't want to be responsible for deadly hypoglycemic episodes.
 However, their advice just condemns those with diabetes to diabetic complications from high blood sugar instead.

 The solution is really so simple, it makes you wonder what's wrong with the people at the ADA.
-If carb intake is done gradually, and a reduction in medication is also managed at the same time, the patient can get off the blood sugar roller coaster that the ADA's higher carb diet exacerbates.
+If carb intake is lowered gradually and medications are reduced at the same time, the patient can get off the blood sugar roller coaster that the ADA's high-carb diet worsens.

 For more information on managing diabetes and controlling insulin with a ketogenic diet, pick up a copy of Dr. Bernstein's Diabetes Solution: The Complete Guide to Achieving Normal Blood Sugars book.